emmawalshdev/The-Book-bar/README.md

   - The navigation features The Book bar logo in the top left corner in desktop view.
 This switches to a center position on smaller screen sizes.

   - Access rights:
     - Certain links are viewable only to a logged-in user.
-To check if a user is logged in ```if 'user' in session``` is used in Python.
+To check if a user is logged in, Python uses ```if 'user' in session```.
 This information is then passed to the jinja template, to determine access rights.

     - Certain links are only viewable to the 'admin' user.
 To determine access rights, ```if session.user|lower == "admin"|lower``` is used in the jinja template.